oven-sh/bun/README.md

 #### Build bun (macOS)

-If you’re building on an Apple Silicon device, you’ll need to do is ensure you have set an environment variable `CODESIGN_IDENTITY`.
+If you’re building on an Apple Silicon device, what you’ll need to do is ensure you have set an environment variable `CODESIGN_IDENTITY`.
 You can find the correct value by visiting `Keychain Access` and looking under your `login` profile for `Certificates`.
 The name would usually look like `Apple Development: user@example.com (WDYABC123)`

 If you’re not familiar with the process, there’s a guide [here](https://ioscodesigning.com/generating-code-signing-files/#generate-a-code-signing-certificate-using-xcode)